Feynman diagrams and the KdV hierarchy: Proof of equation ( )

 So, applying the edge-contraction procedure again, we find

 where

 and we have written the total contribution coming from terms of total degree at least $4$ as a sum of terms of total degree $3$.

-The proof goes on along these lines: after some more (easy, but long and tedious) computations one ends up with an explicit expression whose terms are all of total degree zero.
+The proof goes on along these lines: after a few more (completely straightforward, but long and tedious) computations one ends up with an explicit expression whose terms are all of total degree zero.
 These terms cancel out and equation \prettyref{eq:ii} is proven.
+The interested reader can found this computation carried out in full detail in \cite{fiorenza-tesi}.